Lovi-0/StreamingCommunity/README.md

     <img src="./Src/Assets/min_logo.png">
 </p>

-This repository provide a simple script designed to facilitate the downloading of films and series from a popular streaming community platform.
-The script allows users to download individual films, entire series, or specific episodes, providing a seamless experience for content consumers.
+This repository provide a simple script designed to downloading films and series from a variety of supported streaming platforms.
+[SITE](#website-status-)

 ## Join us 🌟

 You can chat, help improve this repo, or just hang around for some fun in the **Git_StreamingCommunity** Discord [Server](https://discord.com/invite/8vV68UGRc7)

 # Table of Contents